Travelin’ Bulldogs, We’ve got Your Hacks To Beat Jet Lag!

 Sometimes, jet lag is no biggie.
 If you’re on vacation and have plenty of down time planned, you may not have to worry as much about your body being in a different time zone.
 But if you’re on a work trip or have a schedule to stick to, jet lag might be a much bigger problem.

-Jet lag, also called desynchronosis or flight fatigue, is basically your body clock having to adjust to the different time zones you’re in.
+Also know as desynchronosis, or flight fatigue, jet lag is basically your body clock having to adjust to the different time zones you’re in.
 You’re tired during the day and wide awake at night.
 And since you’re not sleeping well, you might experience additional symptoms, like a persistent mental fog or trouble concentrating and functioning.

 Unfortunately, you can’t just tell your body to get over jet lag — even when you are on a busy business trip.
 If you don’t have time to let your body adjust, it’s time to take matters into your own hands and figure how to beat jet lag in a way that works for you.

 6 Hacks for How to Beat Jet Lag